lingxijin/lingxijin.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Lingxi Jin (玲僖) is a Ph.D. candidate in Educational Technology at Ewha Womans University, supervised by Professor Hyo-Jeong So.
+**Lingxi Jin (玲僖)** is a Ph.D. candidate in Educational Technology at Ewha Womans University, supervised by Professor Hyo-Jeong So.
 Her research lies at the intersection of artificial intelligence in education (AIED), human-AI interaction, and learning analytics.
 Her research explores how large language models (LLMs) can mediate human-AI collaboration for knowledge co-construction and support self-directed learning in AI mediated environments.
 Building on her interest in AI-enhanced education, she is currently designing intelligent tutoring systems and teachable agents, both powered by large language models (LLMs), to improve learning experiences through advanced AI technologies.
 She employs learning analytics methods such as Lag Sequential Analysis (LSA) and Epistemic Network Analysis (ENA) to analyze learner-AI interactions and uncover patterns of cognitive and metacognitive engagement.
 Lingxi holds a Master’s degree in Educational Technology from Ewha Womans University and has contributed to multiple national research projects on AI-based recommendation systems and engineering education reform.
-Her recent research has been accepted at leading conferences, including CHI 2025, AIED 2025 (CORE A), and ICLS 2025.
+Her recent research has been accepted at leading conferences, including CHI 2025, AIED 2025, and ICLS 2025.
 Driven by a passion to design equitable and reflective learning environments, she aspires to bridge research and practice by building AI-augmented educational systems that empower diverse learners across disciplines.

-If you are seeking any form of academic cooperation, please feel free to email me at jinlingxi@ewha.ac.kr.
+If you are seeking any form of academic cooperation, please feel free to email me at **jinlingxi@ewha.ac.kr**.

 # 🔥 News